dictcp/uplex-varnish-k8s-ingress/deploy/README.md

    ServiceAccount defined in the first step (``rbac.yaml``).
 3. Define a Deployment named ``varnish-ingress`` in the namespace, associated with the ServiceAccount.
-Among other things, this identifies the container deployed as the Ingress, and establishes an [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/), defines the port number at which Varnish accepts requests, and so forth (``varnish-ingress.yaml``).
+Among other things, this identifies the container deployed as the Ingress, establishes an [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/), defines the port number at which Varnish accepts requests, and so forth (``varnish-ingress.yaml``).